Skip to content

 The only limitation is that you can't set a custom x-data attribute on the root element, that's why in the above example a nested div is introduced.

-Using Hydro extensions
+Using Hydro

 razor